ktmcodelabs/selectList/README.md

 	$('#select-list').selectList();

 ### Options
-The plugin accespts following options:
+The plugin accepts following options:

 * from (String) - Identifier of the selection list box to select the options from
 * to (String) - Identifier of he list box to move the selected list items to